DOJI45/Real-estate/README.md

 store both the image and document with the absolute path in the database which can be rendered later;

-documents which are to be verified: khata certificate tax receit encumberation certificate
+documents which are to be verified:
+-khata certificate
+-tax receit
+-encumberation certificate